-- 1. Committee Chairman or other Committee member(s) nominated to undertake fortnightly inspections of the Council's recreation facilities such as Play Park, Tennis Courts, Tinkle Street Seating Area. - a.
-Which results should be formally recorded to meet legal requirements. - 2.
-Committee Chairman or other Committee member(s) nominated to be present at a formal Annual Inspection, this to be undertaken by a qualified contractor. - a.
-To report the results of the Annual Inspection to full Council. - 3.
-To report regularly to Council on the Council's recreation facilities. - 4.
+- 1. Representative member(s) nominated to receive details of inspections undertaken weekly by the Council's Village Maintenance Contractor of the Play Park. - 2.
+Representative member(s) nominated to undertake fortnightly inspections of the Council's other recreation facilities such as, Tennis Courts, Tinkle Street Seating Area. - a Which results should be formally recorded to meet legal requirements. - 3.
+Representative member(s) nominated to be present at a formal Annual Inspection of the Play Park, this to be undertaken by a qualified contractor. - a To report the results of the Annual Inspection to full Council. - b To report regularly to Council on the Council's recreation facilities. - 4.
 To make recommendations to Council in respect of the Council's recreation facilities, for maintenance, repair, groundswork etc., as necessary. - 5.
 To ensure that any bins provided in the recreation areas are emptied and the areas are safe, clean and tidy.